Kozea/CairoSVG/pages/svg_support.rst

 Styling
 =======

-Styling cannot be done with CSS or XSL.
+Styling cannot be done with XSL or external CSS.
+Inline CSS is basically supported.

 Here are some properties that can be used as XML attributes: